-The Accelerated BSN is a rigorous, full-time program requiring 100% of your commitment.
+This accelerated program is a rigorous, full-time program requiring 100% of your commitment.
 It’s strongly advised that you don’t work, even part-time, but exclusively focus on the program for 16 months.

-The distance ABSN program is currently designed for individuals who reside in Illinois, Indiana, Iowa, Kentucky, Minnesota, Missouri and Wisconsin.
+This prelicensure nursing program is currently designed for individuals who reside in Illinois, Indiana, Iowa, Kentucky, Minnesota, Missouri and Wisconsin.
 It is specifically tailored toward second-career professionals who want to enroll in a fast-paced, immersive program to change careers and become an RN.

 - Anatomy and Physiology I (4 credits)